instantlinux/docker-tools/images/mythtv-backend/README.md

 If you have two Kubernetes nodes set up, run the kubernetes-ha.yaml to set up data sync between two identical drives across the nodes, and define a floating IP address.
 One copy of mythbackend will be running on one of the nodes at any given time, providing a simple high-availability configuration.
 See more details in the Makefile in k8s directory.

-As an alterantive, this can be run directly using environment variables.
-The mythtv user password cannot be setup this way, but you shouldn't be running ssh after initial setup anyway.
+You can also run this directly (without compose or kubernetes) using environment variables and secrets files.

 Use -v options to map in the paths to your media.
-For my purposes, I've mapped a single folder into /dvr.
+Here's an example, mapped a single folder into /dvr.
+Put the two secrets files into a protected directory and launch with:
 ~~~
 docker run -d --name mythtv \
   --network=host \
   -e DBNAME='mythtv' \
   -e DBSERVER='<Your mysql server name or ip>' \
--e DBPASSWORD='<Password for Mythtv User>' \
   -v <Your dvr/media storage path>:/dvr \
+  -v <secrets path>/mythtv-db-password:/run/secrets/mythtv-db-password:ro \
+  -v <secrets path>/mythtv-user-password:/run/secrets/mythtv-user-password:ro \
   instantlinux/mythtv-backend:latest
 ~~~

 Reach mythtv-setup in the usual way after starting sshd on port 2022; default password is mythtv: